laravel test factories

 }

 Note the return type: : static, not : Factory.
-This matters for IDE type inference and for chaining states correctly when you’re building complex scenarios.
-If you’re still typing : Factory here, fix it now.
+This matters for IDE type inference and for chaining states when you are building complex scenarios.

 {